defagos/CoconutKit/README.markdown

 ### Where can I download CoconutKit?

-You can download CoconutKit from [the official github page](https://github.com/defagos/CoconutKit), both in binary and source forms.

-You can also directly checkout the git repository.
+You can download CoconutKit from [the official github page](https://github.com/defagos/CoconutKit), though you should in general directly checkout the git repository.
 Note that there are submodules you must update using the `git submodule update --init` command.

 ### Supporting development